adityaksai/Salient-object-detection/README.md

 # Salient-object-detection

 Please cite the article if you use our results.
-Thankyou
+Thank you.

 ## Bibtex
 ```